-Book categories: Modern Royalty, Mystery & Scandal, Disease, History, Courts, Queens, Crusades, Palaces, WW I, Bourbons, Habsburgs, Andorra, Armenia, Balkans, Bavaria, Belgium, Bohemia, Britain, Byzantine, Czech, Flanders, France, Franks, Germany, Gypsies, Hainaut, Holy Roman Empire, Attila & the Huns, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Monaco, Mongols, Navarre, Netherlands, Poland, Portugal, Prussia, Roma, Ancient Rome, Russia, Scandinavia, Scotland, Spain, Switzerland, Thirty Years' War, Turkey, Ukraine, Vikings, Wales, Religion, Children's Books, DVDs
+Book categories: Modern Royalty, Marriage, Mystery & Scandal, Disease, Pop Culture, History, Courts, Law, Power, Colonialism, Life & Food, Queens, Crusades, Palaces, WW I, Bourbons, Habsburgs, Andorra, Armenia, Balkans, Bavaria, Belgium, Bohemia, Britain, Byzantine, Cyprus, Czech, Flanders, France, Franks, Germany, Gypsies, Hainaut, Holy Roman Empire, Hungary, Attila & the Huns, Ireland, Italy, Liechtenstein, Lithuania, Luxembourg, Monaco, Mongols, Navarre, Netherlands, Poland, Portugal, Prussia, Roma, Ancient Rome, Russia, Scandinavia, Scotland, Spain, Switzerland, Thirty Years' War, Turkey, Ukraine, Vikings, Wales, Religion, Children's Books, DVDs

 The Great Survivors: How Monarchy Made It Into the Twenty-First Century by Peter Conradi.
-Tells the story of seven European reigning dynasties: the personalities, the history, their role in politics and society, the way they are financed, their relationship with the media and the (minimal) threat they face from republicanism.
+Tells the story of seven European reigning dynasties: the personalities, the history, their role in politics and society.

 Royalty Who Wait: The 21 Heads of Formerly Royal Houses of Europe by Olga S. Opfell.
-A reference book.
+A reference book published in 2001.